Chart Color Schemes

 Dubbo faces significant health challenges.
 Common health conditions are somewhat prevalent across all age groups but slightly more so among older cohorts.

-The rate of private health cover is approximately 52%, which is higher than the average SA2 area and compares to 49.7% across Rest of NSW.
-This covers around 23,828 people in Dubbo.
-The most prevalent medical conditions are asthma and mental health issues, affecting 9.6% and 9.0% of residents respectively.
-However, 65.4% of residents report having no medical ailments, compared to 64.1% across Rest of NSW.
-Dubbo has 16.8% of residents aged 65 and over, which is lower than the 19.5% in Rest of NSW.
-While health outcomes among seniors present some challenges requiring additional attention, overall health outcomes require consideration.
+Approximately 52% of Dubbo's total population (~23,803 people) has private health cover, compared to the Rest of NSW average of 50.1%.
+The most common medical conditions in Dubbo are asthma and mental health issues, affecting 9.6 and 9.0% of residents respectively.
+Conversely, 65.4% of residents report being completely clear of medical ailments, compared to 64.1% across the Rest of NSW.
+As of 2016, Dubbo has 16.8% of its population aged 65 and over (7,656 people), which is lower than the 19.5% in the Rest of NSW.
+However, health outcomes among seniors require more attention than those for the broader population.

 Frequently Asked Questions - Health